ligato/docs/docs/api/api-kvs.md

 # KV Scheduler

+---

 This section describes the REST APIs exposed by the KV Scheduler.

-The URLs and sample responses (in some cases partial) were generated using the [Quickstart Guide][quickstart-guide] environment.
+---

 Reference: [KV Scheduler plugin rest.go file][kvs-rest-go]

 !!!
 Note
-    `9191` is the default port number for Ligato REST APIs, however it can be changed using one of the [REST plugin configuration options][rest-plugin-config-options].
-Note that the [Agentctl][agentctl] CLI tool is another option for retrieving KV Scheduler system state.
+    Ligato REST APIs use `9191` as the default port number.
+You can change this value using one of the [REST plugin configuration options][rest-plugin-config-options].

 ---

+## OpenAPI Definitions

 OpenAPI (swagger) definitions provide additional details for describing, producing and consuming KV Scheduler REST APIs.